bnikkel/cs131_notes_dev/_chapters/images/segmentation.md

 </figure>

 **4.5 Performance**
-1. Modeling an image as a graph allows us to acheive greedy algorithm time complexity of $O(n \log n)$ where $n$ is the number of pixels in the image.
+1. In practice, edges are chosen are limited to the top 10 nearest neighbors in feature space.
+This then allows us use our graph model with a greedy algorithm to achieve time complexity of $O(n \log n)$ where $n$ is the number of pixels in the image.

 <figure>
   <center><img src="https://drive.google.com/uc?id=1PkTcHWKplO7hywnrj4A_4onpxv3d6JaV" width="400"></center>